StrategyJune 4, 2026·11 min read

 When to Retake the GMAT® (And When Not To)

 You got your score back.
-And it is not what you wanted.
+And it's not what you wanted.

-The real risk is not the retake itself.
+The real risk isn't the retake itself.
 The real risk is retaking without changing what led to the score in the first place.

 A lot of us have been there — score back, disappointed, wondering whether to study more or just move on and hope the rest of the application carries it.
-That is a normal place to be.
-And there is a way to think through it that does not require guessing.
+That's a normal place to be.
+And there's a way to think through it that doesn't require guessing.

 A few logistics first